Roblox/creator-docs/content/en-us/scripting/security/security-tactics.md

 	-- Type check the passed arguments
 	if not createPartTypeValidator(player, partColor, partPosition) then
-		-- Silently return "false" if type check fails here -- Raising an error without a cooldown can be abused by malicious cheaters -- to bog down the server.
-Provide client feedback instead!
+		-- Silently return "false" if type check fails here -- Raising an error without a cooldown can be abused to bog down the server -- Provide client feedback instead!

 		return false
 	end